How Much Does a Walk In Bathtub Cost?

 - Therapeutic features: Hydrotherapy, air bath therapy, chromotherapy using colored LED lights, aromatherapy, sound/music therapy,

-There are several ways to buy a walk-in tub:
+Ways to buy a walk-in tub

 - Online retailers sell a full range of models from cheap to high-end in quality and features.
 They’ll ship it to you, and you can hire a plumber for installation.